Tiberius - Emperor A.D. 14 - 37

 - 9 BC - Tiberius' younger brother Nero Drusus, having advanced with

-Elbe, dies of his injuries after
+his legions to the Elbe, dies of his injuries after falling off a

 - 8 BC - Tiberius' legions finally subjugate the Germanic tribes